numpy/numpy/doc/source/reference/c-api.iterator.rst

 .. cfunction:: npy_intp* NpyIter_GetAxisStrideArray(NpyIter* iter, int axis)

     Gets the array of strides for the specified axis.
-Requires that the iterator be tracking coordinates, and that buffering not be enabled.
+Requires that the iterator be tracking a multi-index, and that buffering not be enabled.

     This may be used when you want to match up operand axes in